Command-Line X12 EDI Converter

 Running the Converter

-To run the converter, simply provide a path to the EDI file and the output directory.
+To run the converter, provide a path to the EDI file and the output directory.
 The output directory must exist.
 Otherwise, the converter assumes that the value of the -o option is the file name:

 mkdir json

-./ediconvert edi/837/my_edi_file.edi -o json
+ediconvert edi/837/my_edi_file.edi -o json

 You can also supply patterns to convert multiple files in one go:

-./ediconvert edi/837 -p "*.edi" -o json
+ediconvert edi/837 -p "*.edi" -o json

 If you provide a directory for the output, the converter will convert each file from the input into this directory.
-If the output is a file, the converter converts all EDI files into one.
+If the output is a file, the converter converts all input files into one.

 CSV mode always converts multiple files into a single output:

-./ediconvert edi/835/ -p "*" -o csv/combined-835 -m csv
+ediconvert edi/835 -p "*" -o csv/combined-835 -m csv

-Conversion to CSV
+Converting to CSV

 The internally generated ID, the patient control number, and the payer control number (for 835) fields are repeated for each line: